MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/file-signing-manage.md

 ## Create a new UEFI or LSA submission

-1. Go to [the Partner Center Hardware dashboard](https://partner.microsoft.com/dashboard/hardware/Search) and sign in using your credentials.
+1. Go to [Partner Center Hardware dashboard](https://partner.microsoft.com/dashboard/hardware/Search) and sign in using your credentials.

 1. On the left menu, select **File Signing Services**.